 Another common cause of production downtime is human error.
 After all, workers play a huge role in all areas of operational performance.
 Some examples of human mistakes that can lead to stoppages include:

 Training is your best defense to prevent these types of errors.
-Aside from required safety and compliance training, employees should go through process-specific courses to understand their impact on the operation.
+A learning management system (LMS) is one of the best tools to do just that.
+A system like Frontline LMS allows you to assign and track employee training, verify competency, and automatically refresh courses before they expire.
 Good training topics you might use are “How to Prevent Stoppages,” “Top Ways to Troubleshoot Your Equipment,” or “How to Hand Off Your Workstation to the Next Shift.”

 Planning and Scheduling Issues